“I feel like my stomach is going to burst.”

 When resistant starch reaches your colon it feeds your bacteria.
 This in turn produces gas (eek!) and short-chain fatty acids.
 The most notable short-chain fatty acid is butyrate.
 You can read a little more detail about the process and the four types of resistant starch here.

 So resistant starch helps your body produce butyrate.
 If you’ve been around the natural health world long enough that’s probably a term you’ve heard too.
 In a good way.
-Some claim it helps fight cancer, inflammation, weight gain and insulin resistance.
-Unfortunately that may not be true either.
-Surprising, right?
+Some claim it helps fight cancer, inflammation, weight gain, and insulin resistance.
+Those are all great benefits.

 Whenever I hear a health claim I also like to look back and compare our modern thoughts with how people used to eat.
 If resistant starch is mostly found in pre-cooked/leftover food it makes sense that it was not consumed in large quantities.
 People didn’t used to have refrigerators.
 You cook and eat.
 Whatever is left you toss.
 They also didn’t have processed foods like chips and pasta.

 What Foods Contain Resistant Starch?

 Are you wondering if you are eating a lot of resistant starch?
 It’s easy to do!
 Do you eat leftover rice or potatoes?
 Are you a fan of the cook once, eat twice method?
 Do you like some green on your bananas?
 Then you are in the high resistant starch camp.